vic-lee/better-use-reducer/README.md

 another in the actual type string literal, then one more in the action variable name.

-The final version of the library API will resemble some form like this:
+The final version of the library API, still work-in-progress, will resemble some form like this:

 ```ts
 export const actions = ActionMap({